hmrc/service-manager/README.md

 5. Copy and paste that token into the `jenkins_key` export.

 #Common use cases / Getting started
-For a list of commands type './sm.py --help'
+For a list of commands type 'sm --help'
-For current run status type './sm.py -s'
+For current run status type 'sm -s'

 Starting all services using binaries: sm --start "*" -f